 • Currently supports only synchronous methods

-• Parameter types are limited to basic types
+• The supported parameter types are limited to basic types

 • Methods must be instance methods of the provider class